Nagendra1997/dummypy/README.md

 To configure TLS/SSL certificate you need to provide the folder path to the following files : cert.pem , chain.pem , privkey.pem

 Although Mesibo can automatically generate a self-signed certificate for you, it is recommended that you configure a valid certificate.
-Self-signed certificate is not considered valid by browsers and you may not be able to run Web API based applications.
+Self-signed certificate is not considered valid by many browsers and you may not be able to run Web API based applications.

 You can use any existing ceriticate, OR Letsencrypt which is a free service OR any other provides of your choice to get a secure ceritificate.Note that, wild card certificate is not recommended.

 ## Step 4 - Run Mesibo

-> Warning : Before running mesibo docker container,Ensure that you have completed all the necessary configuration in the  console.
+Prior to running Mesibo docker container,ensure that you have completed all the necessary configuration in the console as specified in Step-3.
+Note ,that the Running Status field displays "Not Running"

 ![Config Complete](screenshots/config-not-running.jpg)

-Run mesibo :
+Run Mesibo :

 ```bash
 $ sudo docker run -p 5222:5222 -p 5228:5228 -p 80:80 -p 443:443 -p 4443:4443 -p 5443:5443 -p 513:513 \